-PhD program applications are due at 11:59 p.m.
+Applications for the 2021 PhD cohort are now closed.
+We anticipate that applications for PhD 2022 will launch in July 2021.
+The application deadline will be 11:59 p.m.
 Pacific Time on Dec.
 1 to begin study the following autumn.

-PhD applicants who submit complete and competitive applications will be invited to an online live interview via video conference.
+PhD applicants who submit complete and competitive applications will be invited to an online live interview via Zoom.

-We recommend logging into your conference room early to test your device’s camera and microphone.
+We recommend logging into your conference room 5-10 minutes early to test your device’s camera and microphone on the day of your interview.
 You may access your conference room as soon as you receive your email invitation.

 Minimum requirements and recommendations